-Students submit two compositions, similar to the compositions they have been writing in Year 9, written during the course.
+Students submit two compositions, similar to the compositions they have been writing in Year 9, written at any time over the course.
 They will be recorded onto CD.
-One of these pieces must be written in a Western tonal style and show a familiarity with basic traditional harmonic language; this composition should be fully notated using Sibelius music software.
+At least one of these pieces must be written in a Western, tonal style and show a familiarity with basic traditional harmonic language; this composition should be fully notated using staff notation.
 Students will be marked on: